lap309/Machine-Learning/3. Data Modeling Prep/data_prep_readme.md

 Data transformations are necessary to adjust the raw data to optiize the algorithm and model performance

-Feature Transformation : transforming the original features Feature Selection :  selecting the most useful features to train on Feature Extraction : combining existing features to produce more useful ones
+Feature Transformation : transforming the original features <Br>
+Feature Selection :  selecting the most useful features to train on <br>
+Feature Extraction : combining existing features to produce more useful ones <br>

 # Encoding / Dummy Variable Creation